-Tot-school, for me is not just about learning vocabulary and becoming educated, but it’s also about building character.
 It means helping them understand diversity, adversity, and empathy.
-While it can sometimes be difficult to think of ways to incorporate (especially young) toddlers in a routine of serving others, it’s not impossible and it’s very much rooted in imitation.
-So here are some acts of service ideas for the toddlers and the preschoolers in your life to help get you started.
+While it can sometimes be difficult to think of ways to incorporate (especially young) toddlers in a routine of serving others, it’s not impossible and it’s very much rooted in imitation of what they see in those around them.

 List of Toddler-friendly Acts of Service